cytoscape/cytoscape-gui-distribution/README.md

-# Cytoscape Desktop Release Protocal
+# Cytoscape Desktop Release Protocol
 ------------
 ## Adding a New Core App